 Contact a Clarksburg personal injury lawyer in the event of an accident.

 Unfortunately, no matter how safe you are, sometimes accidents do happen.
-If you do find yourself in a wintery collision, contact the Clarksburg personal injury lawyers at Goddard Law, PLLC for a free consultation.
+If you do find yourself in a wintery collision, contact the Clarksburg personal injury lawyers at Goddard Law, for a free consultation.
 We will go over the details of the accident and injuries to determine whether or not you have a case.
 If you do, we work with you to recover the compensation you deserve.
 Contact us today to learn more!